kitspace/awesome-electronics/contributing.md

 ### ${\color{light blue}D}$

-Abandoned EDA project with an obsolete features.
+Abandoned EDA projects with obsolete features.
 These EDAs are listed for historical reasons, as they were relevant in the past.